Karl Knaths: Later life and work

 Knaths's inaugural show in 1947 at the Paul Rosenberg Gallery was seen by one critic to be one of the ten best exhibitions of the year.
 In 1950 his painting Basket Bouquet won first prize in the Metropolitan Museum "American Painting Today" competition.
 This prize cemented his reputation as one of America's leading modernists and also marked the beginning of what would become a gradual falling off of interest in his work.

 The "American Painting Today" competition touched off a rebellion by the new generation of New York painters.
-Calling themselves The Irascibles, a group of abstract expressionists wrote a protest complaining that the jury was hostile to the "advanced art" which they produced.
+Calling themselves The Irascibles, a group of abstract expressionists wrote a protest complaining that the jury was hostile to the "advanced art" that they produced.
 The signatories were the most prominent members of what would come to be called the New York School, men such as Adolph Gottlieb, Robert Motherwell, Clyfford Still, Ad Reinhardt, Jackson Pollock, and Willem de Kooning.
 The protest of the young painters can be seen in retrospect as a turning point in Knaths's career.
 During the 1950s, as abstract expressionism gained favor, his work gradually lost popularity.
 The transition cannot have been unexpected but there was an irony in the fact that when he was a young painter Knaths too rebelled against what he saw as the biases of traditionalist juries.
 In time, when compared to the abstract expressionists, he began to seem conservative, a pathfinder rather than an innovator.
 One critic said Knaths did not then aim to break new ground but rather to "define the guiding limits within which modern painting must proceed in order to reach it."